Obstetrics & Gynaecology

 We have three day-surgery theatres and six main operating theatres for all types of general surgery, trauma and orthopaedics, gynaecology, maxio-facial, urology, ENT, obesity, bariatric and obstetrics.
 We also have a surgical treatment room within the main theatres complex.

 We offer a range of specialist care in obstetrics and neonatology, fetal medicine, fertility, HIV and sexual health, asthma and allergies, keyhole and bariatric surgery and neuro-rehabilitation across east London and beyond.

-We have earned a reputation for the quality of training offered and are recognised as one of the top recruiters to high quality research studies in the UK with particular interest in neonatal, sexual health and respiratory medicine.
+We have earned a reputation for the quality of training offered and are recognised as one of the top recruiters to high-quality research studies in the UK with a particular interest in neonatal, sexual health and respiratory medicine.
 We are also recognised as innovators in embracing methods and systems that promise better and safer patient care.

 We now employ over 3500 staff, most of whom grew up in Hackney, most of whom live in the neighbourhood, many of whom followed their mothers and fathers into the hospital, a number of whom work alongside more than one family member, some of whom were born here and all of whom believe they belong to something of great value.